-Plans should make explicit which policies are strategic policies14.
+Plans should make explicit which policies are strategic policies12.
 These should be limited to those necessary to address the strategic priorities of the area (and any relevant cross-boundary issues), to provide a clear starting point for any non- strategic policies that are needed.
 Strategic policies should not extend to detailed matters that are more appropriately dealt with through neighbourhood plans or other non-strategic policies.

-Strategic policies should look ahead over a minimum 15 year period from adoption15, to anticipate and respond to long-term requirements and opportunities, such as those arising from major improvements in infrastructure.
-Where larger scale developments such as new settlements or significant extensions to existing villages and towns form part of the strategy for the area, policies should be set within a vision that looks further ahead (at least 30 years), to take into account the likely timescale for delivery.16
+Strategic policies should look ahead over a minimum 15 year period from adoption13, to anticipate and respond to long-term requirements and opportunities, such as those arising from major improvements in infrastructure.
+Where larger scale developments such as new settlements or significant extensions to existing villages and towns form part of the strategy for the area, policies should be set within a vision that looks further ahead (at least 30 years), to take into account the likely timescale for delivery14.

 Broad locations for development should be indicated on a key diagram, and land- use designations and allocations identified on a policies map.
 Strategic policies should provide a clear strategy for bringing sufficient land forward, and at a sufficient rate, to address objectively assessed needs over the plan period, in line with the presumption in favour of sustainable development.
-This should include planning for and allocating sufficient sites to deliver the strategic priorities of the area (except insofar as these needs can be demonstrated to be met more appropriately through other mechanisms, such as brownfield registers or non- strategic policies)17.
+This should include planning for and allocating sufficient sites to deliver the strategic priorities of the area (except insofar as these needs can be demonstrated to be met more appropriately through other mechanisms, such as brownfield registers or non- strategic policies)15.